livewires/python/module/README.md

 Run Python and, at the `>>>` prompt, type

-    from livewires import beginners
+    from pieisreal import beginners
-    from livewires import games
+    from pieisreal import games
-    from livewires import colour
+    from pieisreal import color

 If none of these commands produce errors, you've successfully installed the package.
 You can safely delete the directory where you unzipped the